Delforello/Saturn_Api/README.md

 If you don't use these customization functions, or if you want to leave a parameter empty, default values will be applied.
 To leave a parameter empty for example, the icon, use an empty string like this: "".
 These functions go in the constructor.

+## For the custom icon you must use an image, not a decal!!

 # How to make an executor with Saturn Api

 https://www.youtube.com/watch?v=-QB6N0mTpQ4&t=22s